actions/dependency-review-action/README.md

           # Possible values: "critical", "high", "moderate", "low"
           # fail-on-severity: critical
           #
+          # Possible values in comma separated list: "unknown", "runtime", or "development"
+          # fail-on-scopes: runtime, development
+          #
           # Possible values: Any available git ref
           # base-ref: ${{ github.event.pull_request.base.ref }}
           # head-ref: ${{ github.event.pull_request.head.ref }}
           #
           # You can only include one of these two options: `allow-licenses` and `deny-licenses`.
 These options are not supported on GHES.
           #
           # Possible values: Any `spdx_id` value(s) from https://docs.github.com/en/rest/licenses
           # allow-licenses: GPL-3.0, BSD-3-Clause, MIT